ericwburden/django-compose-app/README.md

 ### Remote Deployment

-To deploy to a remote server, ensure that the server HOSTNAME and traefik.HOSTNAME both have A records that point to the server's IP and that you've filled in the `deploy/prod/.env.template` file.
+To deploy to a remote server, ensure that the server HOSTNAME, traefik.HOSTNAME, and db.HOSTNAME all have A records that point to the server's IP and that you've filled in the prod environment variables (use `./env.sh prod`).

 Copy the application folder to the remote server using `scp -r $PWD user@hostname:dest_folder` from inside the project directory (or `git clone` if that's your speed).
 Log into the